fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 (I mean, come on.
 [This](http://terriblecolors.com/) is sheer brilliance.)

-When an great job opportunity presented itself, I decided it was fate and dove headfirst into the tech world.
-I started on the customer-facing side, but I quickly moved to Product Management, a little closer to the making-stuff side of the company.
+When a great opportunity presented itself, I decided it was fate and dove headfirst into the tech world.
+I started in a customer-facing role, but I quickly moved to Product Management, a little closer to the making-stuff side of the company.
 I did pretty well at it, but it was never quite enough.
 I still wanted to build things.

 I wanted to learn what the engineers were doing.
 I would stalk their PRs, sneak into their meetings and read their tech specs to learn how our product really worked.
 I asked them to explain their projects down to the nuts and bolts, *far* more technical than I needed in order to do my job.
 I loved their work.
 I wanted to be part of the action.